 - Open the app.
 Click “Agree & Continue.”

-That’s enough to get you started.
+That should help get you started.
 Now let’s look at a few features that distinguish the business app from the one for private use:

 - Business description and info.
-Let your customers know what your business does, what your business hours are, your website, address, and email address.
+Let your customers know what your business does, what your business hours are, your website, address and email address.

 - Labels.
 You can set and add labels to contacts that you’re chatting with.
 It’s a mini CRM feature.